Dublin Travel Guide

 Address: The Plaza, Beacon South Quarter, Sandyford Dublin

-St Patrick's Day Festival
+St Patricks Day Festival

 Where: City Centre,Dublin

-Nowhere else in the world is St Patrick's Day observed with more fun and celebration than in Dublin.
-The St Patrick's Day Festival has become a five-day party filled with 'craic' or good times with a varied programme of events, including lots of traditional and contemporary Irish music.
-The Big Day Out carnival includes street performers, clowns, games, a funfair and lots of singing and dancing, and Pearl@Docklands promises an enchanting performance involving giant inflatable characters.
-Other highlights include the team Treasure Hunt, the spectacular Skyfest fireworks event; and a huge celebration of traditional Irish dance (Céilí Mór) where everyone can participate in a range of foot-tapping dances.
-The grand finale of the festival is the spectacular street parade that is a themed procession of colourful floats, marching bands and fantastic performers.
+Nowhere else in the world is St Patrick's Day observed with more fun and celebration than in Dublin, which is just as it should be!
+The St Patrick's Day Festival has become a five-day party filled with craic - or good times - with a varied programme of events, including lots of traditional and contemporary Irish music.<br /><br /> Each day of the festival offers a number of events: there are themed poetry readings, craft beer competitions, and walking tours of the city, as well as lots of live music and performance art.
+The Big Day Out carnival includes street performers, clowns, games, a funfair and lots of singing and dancing, and promises an enchanting performance involving giant inflatable characters.
+Other highlights include the team Treasure Hunt, the spectacular Skyfest fireworks event, and a huge celebration of traditional Irish dance (Céilí Mór) where everyone can participate in a range of foot-tapping dances.
+The grand finale of the festival is the spectacular street parade that is a themed procession of colourful floats, marching bands and fantastic performers.<br /><br /> There is no better time or place in the world to don your greenery and celebrate Irish culture!<br /><br />

 Bloomsday Festival